Tell us why you enquired with Learning People

 The people, the support, and the value in the exam package.
-With the unlimited retakes, mentoring sessions, amazing support they provide – it’s a really cost effective option compared to others on the market.
+With the unlimited retakes, mentoring sessions, and amazing support they provide – it’s a really cost-effective option compared to others on the market.

 How has your life changed from enrolling to right now?